hannahallain/Omnifood-Project/README.md

 View the live site here: https://omnifood-hh-2022.netlify.app/

 This project was part of the Udemy course: Build Responsive Real-World Websites with HTML and CSS by Jonas Schmedtmannn.
+Creative design elements belong to Jonas.